3.2.2 Special Stream Modes [T-Series Datasheet]

 Externally Clocked Stream - T7/T8

-Externally-clocked stream allows T-series devices to trigger reading a scan list from an external clock pulse instead of the internal clock.
+Externally-clocked stream allows T-series devices to trigger a stream scan from an external clock pulse instead of the internal clock.

 Normal stream rate limitations do apply, so check the Stream Timing datasheet for more information.